doug-wade/tybalt/CONTRIBUTING.md

 Run this command to compile and bundle all of the dependencies.

-### test

-Run this command to run all of the unit tests.

 ### clean

 Run this command to remove all built files.
 Note that if you run this command, you'll break turbo's caching, so you'll have to run `build` and `test` with `--force` to get things up and working again.

+### generate-types

+Run this command to generate all the typescript type definition files.

+## serve

+Run this command to start all the servers (currently, the website on 8081 and the example on 3001).

+### test

+Run this command to run all of the unit tests.

+### watch

+Run this command to start watchers for all of the packages in the monorepo.
+Note that the watcher doesn't trigger cascading builds.

 ## How-tos